Northern lights hunting can be frustrating but if you’re informed, prepared, and lucky, the rewards are out of this world!

-https://en.vedur.is/weather/forecasts/aurora/ here is the link for the aurora page.
+Here is the link for the aurora page, https://en.vedur.is/weather/forecasts/aurora/

-On it you can see where it’s going to be cloudy (the green spots on the map) and where it’ll be clear skies (the white spots).
-And we obviously want the map to be white as snow so that our chances of seeing the lights are greater.
+There you can see where it’s going to be cloudy (the green spots on the map) and where it’ll be clear (the white areas).
+So we obviously want the map to be as white as snow so that our chances of seeing the lights are higher!

-On the right side of the screen you can see the aurora forecast, it tells you on a scale of 0-9 how intense the lights will be.
-I’ve broken it down for simplicity.
+It tells you on a scale of 0-9 how intense the lights will be.
+We’ve broken it down for simplicity.

 3, 4 – As soon as we hit a 3 that’s when the lights really start kicking it into high gear.
-They become bigger, more intense, more colours and they ́ll probably move around.
+They become bigger, more intense, more colorful and they might appear to be dancing.
 Your camera is going to get a very good photo and you will see them clearly.

-5, 6 – Can become incredibly big, multiple colours and will be dancing right in front of you.
+5, 6 – Can become incredibly big and will be dancing right in front of you.
 This is where people usually start crying.

-7, 8, 9 – Is when the photos become real life.
+7, 8, 9 – Here the photos you’ve seen online become real life.
 If you’re lucky enough to be in Iceland when they forecast a 7 or above, make sure not to miss it!

-Now, vedur.is is by no means perfect, but it will give you a rough estimate on where you might be able to see the lights and how intense they will be that night.
+Now, vedur.is is by no means perfect, but it will give you a rough estimate of where you might be able to see the lights and how intense they will be that night.

-Next step, is getting there.
-You know that there will indeed be northern lights tonight, you have warm clothes and you’re ready to go!
-We have written another blog about driving in Iceland during the winter time.
+The next step is getting there.
+You know there’ll be northern lights tonight, you have warm clothes and you’re ready to go!
+We have written another blog about driving in Iceland during the wintertime.
 It’s short and to the point so make sure to check it out.

-Simply check where on the map the white spots are and drive there!
-It’s simple as that.
+Simply check where on the map the white areas are and drive there!
+It’s as simple as that.
 Usually about 30 minutes away from the city to get away from the light contamination, you don’t need to drive far at all!

 If you have a proper camera, make sure to google the optimal camera settings and take the tripod with you.

 The newest iPhones from 2021 and onwards should be able to get good photos of the northern lights.
-If you have a new samsung, LG, google pixle or huawei, you should be good.
-You will need a tripod to keep it steady while it takes the photo.
+If you have a new Samsung, Google Pixel, or Huawei, you should be good.
+Whatever phone you have, you’ll want a tripod to keep it steady while it takes the photo.

 That is honestly all there is to it!
-Educate yourself where the northern lights will be the night you want to see them.
+Inform yourself about where the northern lights will be on the night you want to see them.
 Dress well and drive off into the night!
 It really is as simple as that!